-Uterine rupture in pregnancy is a rare occurrence, yet when it happens it can be life-threatening for both mom and baby.
-In fact, in most cases of uterine rupture there is a fatality.
-Again, this is a rare complication.
-A study conducted through the years of 1976-2005 showed an overall rupture rate of 1 in 1,514 pregnancies, or 0.07%.
-Still, if a uterine rupture does occur, doctors are only given approximately 10-37 minutes from the time of diagnosis to delivery, otherwise clinically, fetal morbidity is inevitable.
+Uterine rupture in pregnancy is a rare occurrence, but when it happens it can be life-threatening for both mom and baby.
+A study conducted from 1976 to 2005 showed an overall rupture rate of 1 in 1,514 pregnancies, or 0.07%.
+Still, if a uterine rupture does occur, doctors have only 10–30 minutes to prevent fetal death.

 Who’s at Risk for Uterine Rupture?

 Thankfully, women who have never had a c-section, a previous rupture, or other uterine surgery are rarely at risk for this complication.
 That’s not saying it isn’t possible for a woman to experience a uterine rupture without these risk factors.
 For example, if a woman is having a long labor and Pitocin is being used, uterine rupture can occur if she stops dilating and the Pitocin-augmented labor continues for many hours.
 This is quite rare, however.

 In most cases of uterine rupture there is a history of previous uterine surgery, such as a